 Question: What is the proper fill rate of a material in an e-beam crucible liner?

-Answer: Our recommendation is to fill the crucible between ⅔ and ¾ full.
-We find that the melt level of a material in the crucible directly affects the success of the crucible liner.
-Overfilling the crucible will cause the material to spill over and create an electrical short between the liner and the hearth.
-The outcome is cracking in the crucible.
-This is the most common cause of crucible liner failure.
-Placing too little material in the crucible or evaporating too much material before refilling can be detrimental to the process as well.
-When the melt level is below 30%, the e-beam is likely to strike the bottom or walls of the crucible which immediately results in breakage.
+Answer: Our recommendation of the crucible filling is between ⅔ and ¾ full.
+The melt level of a material in the crucible directly affects the success of the crucible liner.
+When the crucible is overfilling, the material will spill over and create an electrical short between the liner and the hearth, and caused crucible to crack.
+This is the most common reason to cause of crucible liner failure.
+If placing too little material in the crucible or evaporating too much material before refilling will be not good to the process as well.
+When the melt level of the crucible is below 30%, the e-beam has the risk to strike the bottom or walls of the crucible which immediately results the crucible breakage.

-Question: What crucible should I use to thermally evaporate titanium?
+Question: What kind of crucibles should I use to thermally evaporate titanium?

-Answer: We recommend using a tall, intermetallic crucible for thermal evaporation.
-Thin films of titanium can be evaporated from intermetallic crucibles.
-However, film thickness may be limited to 500 angstroms, and the crucible may need to be replaced for each subsequent run.
-Intermetallic crucibles are composed of titanium boride (TiB2) and boron nitride (BN).
-This material combination works well because the material is both lubricious and electrically conductive.
-The crucible is both strong and conductive, yet its lubricious properties help prevent material spill-over and crucible cracking.
+Answer: Our recommendation is using a tall intermetallic crucible for titanium thermal evaporation, because the thin films of titanium can be evaporated from intermetallic crucibles.
+However, the film thickness may be limited to 500 angstroms, and the crucible may need to be replaced for each subsequent run.
+The Intermetallic crucibles are composed of titanium boride (TiB2) and boron nitride (BN).
+This material has good lubricious and electrically conductive characteristics, and the crucibles help prevent material spill-over and crucible cracking.

 Answer: Nickel/iron alloys can be evaporated out of an aluminum oxide crucible.
-However, this method may be unsuccessful.
-The crucible may only last for one run due to differences in the coefficients of expansion between the alloy and the aluminum oxide crucible as the melt cools.
-Because the material rests at the bottom of the crucible and, typically, the crucible’s bottom is cooler than its sides, the heater and crucible must be heated to a much higher temperature to achieve evaporation.
-A power supply may not be capable of getting the heater hot enough.
-Also, at 1,500°C, the vapor pressure of the aluminum oxide and, possibly even the tungsten, may cause film contamination.
+However, this method may not be the best choice.
+The crucible may only last for one run as the differences in the coefficients of expansion between the alloy and the aluminum oxide crucible when the melt cools.
+The material is at the bottom of the crucible, and the crucible’s bottom is cooler than its sides.
+Thus, the heater and crucible need to be heated to a much higher temperature to achieve evaporation.
+The heater may not able to get enough heat by a power supply.
+At 1,500°C, The vapor pressure of the aluminum oxide and possibly even the tungsten, may cause film contamination.

-Question: Why is my tungsten boat breaking during thermal evaporation of nickel/iron (81/19 WT%) alloys?
+Question: Why is the tungsten boat breaking during thermal evaporation of nickel/iron (81/19 WT%) alloys?

-Answer: Both nickel and iron react with refractory metals when in liquid form, thus evaporating out of a tungsten boat is nearly impossible.
-Even when using a thin width, thick gauge tungsten boat such as our EVS20A015W, the alloy will vigorously attack the boat, causing it to crack and break.
+Answer: Both nickel and iron can react with refractory metals when in liquid form, thus it is nearly impossible to evaporate out of a tungsten boat.
+Even when using a thin width and thick gauge tungsten boat, the nickel/iron alloy will vigorously attack the boat, and causing it to crack and break.
 Therefore, the boat may not even last one run.
-Also, a tungsten boat may not work because there is risk that the materials may alloy with the tungsten, changing the mechanical and electrical properties of the boat.
+For another, a tungsten boat may not suitable for nickel/iron alloy evaporate because the materials may have the risk of alloying with the tungsten, changing the mechanical and electrical properties of the boat.

-Answer: Our recommended approach to e-beam evaporate tungsten is to use a rod in a Fabmate® crucible liner.
-Tungsten can also be evaporated directly from the copper hearth of the e-gun.
-Because of this, some customers prefer to use a pre-machined slug (or starter source) that is directly placed in the hearth pocket.
-The two main benefits of using a starter source are ease of use and handling as well as superior packing density.
+Answer: The Fabmate crucible liner is our recommended to e-beam evaporate tungsten is to use a rod in the crucible.
+Besides, tungsten can also be evaporated directly from the copper hearth of the e-gun.
+Some customers prefer to use a pre-machined slug which can directly place in the hearth pocket.
+Ease of use and handling excellent packing density are two main benefits of using a starter source.

-Question: What is the best approach to deposit samarium (Sm) thin films?
+Question: What is the best method to deposit samarium (Sm) thin films?